 Groundwater provides the primary supply of drinking water in Halifax.
 Bedrock fractures, saturated sand and gravel deposits, and springs are the most common sources of groundwater.
 Groundwater in rock fractures is highly susceptible to contamination because the organic pollution contained in water does not get a chance to be filtered.
 Major potential sources of groundwater contamination include landfills, abandoned dumps, and leaking underground petroleum storage tanks.
-Other potential sources include salt storage piles, manure storage areas, onsite sewage disposal systems, fertilizer and pesticide applications, and uncontrolled dumping of waste, homeowner products and petroleum.
+Other potential sources include salt storage piles, manure storage areas, onsite sewage disposal systems, fertilizer and pesticide applications, and uncontrolled dumping of waste, homeowner products, and petroleum.

 Once contamination occurs, control and abatement are extremely difficult.
 Therefore, prevention of contamination of groundwater is essential.
 Designation of aquifer protection areas through mapping is one method the State has employed to protect groundwater.
 An aquifer protection area is a land surface area that encompasses the recharge, collection, transmission, and storage zones for a particular community well or spring.
+The state requires designation and protection of Source Protection Areas (SPAs) and Wellhead Protection Areas (WHPAs) for public water supplies.